hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 no libs, just `? "json"`

 [17:04:24](#16452902642651BjnpV:gitter.im) <hiiamboris (NOT THIS ONE)>:
-XML was merged recently, but I wouldn't recommend XML to anyone í ½í¸ƒ
+XML was merged recently, but I wouldn't recommend XML to anyone ğŸ˜ƒ

 [17:04:57](#16452902972653BTIXh:gitter.im) <ne1uno (ne1uno)>:
 `Needs: ['json]` yet?